-1 Introduction
+1. Introduction

 The study of Galton-Watson (GW) processes and more generally GW trees conditioned to be non extinct goes back to Kesten [24], see Lemma 1.14 therein.
-In the sub-critical and non-degenerate critical case the extinction event \mathcal{E} being of probability one, there are many non equivalent limiting procedures to define a GW tree conditioned on the non-extinction event.
+In the sub-critical and nondegenerate critical case the extinction event \mathcal{E} being of probability one, there are many non equivalent limiting procedure to define a GW tree conditioned on the non-extinction event.
 Those so-called local limits of GW trees have received a renewed interest recently because of the possibility of condensation phenomenon: a node in the limiting tree has an infinite degree.
-This appears when conditioning sub-critical GW trees to be large, see Jonsson and Stefánson [22] and Janson [21] when conditioning on large total population and Abraham and Delmas [3], when conditioning on large sub-population or [2] for a survey from the same authors.
+This appears when conditioning sub-critical GW trees to be large, see Jonsson and Stefánson [22] and Janson [21] when conditioning on large total population and Abraham and Delmas [2], when conditioning on large sub-population or [4] for a survey from the same authors.
 The other typical behavior for the local limit of GW trees is to exhibit an infinite spine on which are grafted independent finite GW sub-trees, such as in [24].
-Various conditionings lead to such a local limit, which we call the Kesten tree, for critical or subcritical GW trees, see Abraham and Delmas [4] and references therein for a general study and [2] for other recent references in this direction also.
+Various conditionings lead to such local limit, which we call Kesten tree, for critical or subcritical GW tree, see Abraham and Delmas [3] and references therein for a general study and [4] for other recent references in this direction also.
 Intuitively, the local limit is the Kesten tree when the events approximating the non-extinction event decrease in probability at polynomial rate.
-One of the motivations of the current work is to present local limits of sub-critical GW trees), see the partial results from Section 9, where we present a family of local limits with an infinite backbone not reduced to a spine.
+One of the motivations of the current work is to present local limits of sub-critical GW trees with different behavior (that is other than an infinite spine or a node of infinite degree), see the partial results from Section 9, where we present a family of local limits with an infinite backbone not reduced to a spine.